-Treating a puppy with canine parvovirus involves providing supportive care to help the dog fight off the disease.
-Adequate nutrition is an important part of this care but often difficult to do as parvo puppies suffer from frequent vomiting and upset stomach.
+Treating a puppy with canine parvovirus involves providing supportive care to address the symptoms as your dog fights off the virus.
+Adequate nutrition is an important part of this care, yet it is often difficult to achieve as parvo puppies suffer from frequent vomiting and nausea.

 Feeding Puppies With Parvovirus

-The first step in feeding a puppy with parvovirus is figuring out how to get the puppy to eat.
-Veterinarian Dr. Jeff Werber relates that, "A lot of these dogs don't want to eat so it's a matter of getting them to eat and controlling the vomiting."
+The first step in feeding a puppy with parvovirus is determining the best way to get the puppy to eat.
+Veterinarian Dr. Jeff Werber reports that "A lot of these dogs don't want to eat, so it's a matter of getting them to eat and controlling the vomiting."

-- Your veterinarian may suggest using a syringe for feeding the puppy at home if the puppy can keep the food down.
+- Your veterinarian may suggest using a syringe to feed your puppy at home if they can keep food down.

-- Another method of coaxing a puppy to eat is sitting with them and hand feeding them.
+- Another method of coaxing a puppy to eat is sitting with them and hand-feeding.

-- Feed the puppy small meals several times a day rather than fewer, larger meals as this makes it easier for him to digest the meal and control vomiting.
-As the puppy gets better, they will want to eat more, and it's important to keep meals small and frequent during the recovery period to prevent gastrointestinal upset.
+- Feed the puppy small meals several times a day rather than fewer, larger meals, as this makes it easier for them to digest the meal and control vomiting.
+As the puppy gets better, they will want to eat more, yet it's important to keep meals small and feed your puppy frequently during the recovery period to prevent gastrointestinal upset.